Exploring Equine CBD Benefits, Uses, and What You Need to Know

 Long-Term Safety and Side Effects

-One of the most important questions: Is CBD safe for horses, especially with long-term use?
-According to current research, CBD (and CBDA) have shown a favorable safety profile in horses so far.
-Horses generally tolerate CBD very well, with minimal side effects observed.
-In a Colorado State study that tested prolonged dosing.
-Throughout the trial, veterinarians performed daily health assessments and periodic blood tests.
-The authors reported that all horses maintained normal physical exam parameters, attitude, and appetite during the entire study.
-No abnormal behaviors emerged – importantly, no sedative effects were noted at either dose.
-Body weights remained stable, and there were no significant changes in routine blood chemistry aside from two findings: a mild decrease in total calcium and a transient increase in liver enzymes in some horses.
-The liver enzyme elevations were mild, and no horse became ill; this suggests the increases might have been mild adaptive changes rather than signs of damage.
-Indeed, detailed liver evaluations (ultrasounds and biopsies) showed no harm.
-Similarly, a Louisiana State University study found no adverse changes in behavior, coordination, or clinical parameters in horses over 8 weeks.
-This reinforces that even 2 months of daily CBD at moderate dose did not negatively affect horse health.
+One key question is: Is CBD safe for horses over time?
+Current research shows that CBD (and CBDA) have a good safety profile in horses.
+They usually tolerate CBD well, with few side effects.
+In a study from Colorado State, horses received prolonged dosing.
+Veterinarians conducted daily health checks and periodic blood tests.
+All horses maintained normal health, attitude, and appetite throughout the study.
+There were no abnormal behaviors, and no sedative effects were noted at either dose.
+Body weights stayed stable.
+There were two minor changes: a small drop in total calcium and a short-term rise in liver enzymes in some horses.
+The enzyme increases were mild.
+No horse got sick, so they were likely normal adaptations.
+Detailed liver checks (ultrasounds and biopsies) showed no harm.
+A study at Louisiana State University confirmed no negative changes in behavior or coordination in horses over eight weeks.
+This supports that even two months of daily CBD at moderate doses didn’t harm horse health.

-Across the board, the consensus so far is that chronic cannabinoid supplementation in horses is safe at the doses studied.
-Research in adult and senior horses has found no neurologic or gastrointestinal side effects and no clinically significant abnormalities during CBD administration.
-It’s worth mentioning that current recommended CBD doses used by horse owners are actually lower than the doses in many of these studies.
-This provides an added margin of safety – the typical use levels are well within the range that has been shown to be safe.
-Horses did not get “high” (hemp CBD products contain <0.3% THC, so psychoactive THC dose is negligible) and in fact showed no signs of intoxication or lethargy.
+Overall, the consensus is that chronic cannabinoid use in horses is safe at the studied doses.
+Research on adult and senior horses showed no neurologic or gastrointestinal side effects.
+There were also no significant abnormalities linked to CBD use.
+Notably, the doses horse owners typically use are lower than those in many studies.
+This adds a safety margin, as these levels have been shown to be safe.
+Horses don’t get “high” from hemp CBD products because they have less than 0.3% THC.
+So, any psychoactive effects are very small.
+They showed no signs of being intoxicated or lethargic.

 CBD Use and Competition Regulations

-Horse owners competing in regulated events must be very careful with CBD use.
-Most equestrian competition authorities currently prohibit CBD in competing horses.
-The Fédération Équestre Internationale (FEI) and United States Equestrian Federation (USEF) do not allow any detectable levels of CBD in horses during competition.
-This strict approach is partly due to the unknowns – regulators err on the side of caution for anything that might affect performance or mask pain.
+Horse owners in competitions must be careful with CBD use.
+Most equestrian authorities prohibit CBD in competing horses.
+The Fédération Équestre Internationale (FEI) and the United States Equestrian Federation (USEF) ban any detectable levels of CBD in competitions.
+This strict stance is due to uncertainties.
+Regulators prioritize caution regarding anything that might affect performance or mask pain.

-So what should competitors do?
-The safest route is to discontinue CBD well before any sanctioned event.
+What should competitors do?
+The safest option is to stop using CBD well before any event.
 How long to withdraw isn’t fully clear yet.
-Studies have shown that after a single dose, CBD itself is usually gone by 24–48 hours in most horses .
-However, metabolites can persist a bit longer with repeated dosing, and testing methods might detect those.
-Some veterinarians recommend stopping CBD at least a week or more prior to competition until more definitive data is available.
-If your horse isn’t competing, these rules don’t apply – but once they enter an event, they must be free of CBD.
+Studies show that after a single dose, CBD usually leaves the horse's system in 24–48 hours.
+However, metabolites can last longer with repeated doses, and testing might detect those.
+Some veterinarians recommend stopping CBD at least a week before competition until more conclusive data is available.
+If your horse isn’t competing, these rules don’t apply, but once they enter an event, they must be CBD-free.

 Equine CBD Products and Practical Considerations

-When selecting an equine CBD product, look for transparent labeling and third-party lab testing.
-Reputable companies will provide a Certificate of Analysis confirming the CBD content and the absence of contaminants.
-Dose per serving is another key detail – many equine products provide between 25 mg to 250 mg CBD per serving, so make sure you know how that translates to mg/kg for your horse’s weight.
-Because every horse’s metabolism and condition is different, you may need to titrate the dose to find the “sweet spot” – and consult your vet, especially if your horse is on other medications.
+Choose an equine CBD product with clear labels and third-party lab tests.
+Reputable companies give a Certificate of Analysis.
+This confirms the CBD content and shows there are no contaminants.
+Dose per serving is also crucial—many equine products offer between 25 mg to 250 mg CBD per serving.
+Know how that translates to mg/kg for your horse’s weight.
+Since every horse’s metabolism is different, you may need to adjust the dose to find the right level.
+Always consult your vet, especially if your horse is on other medications.

 Use our code for 15% off your purchase anytime: V267